 |SUBJECT AREA||UNITS REQUIRED||COMMENTS|

-|Social Studies||3.0||Must include at least 1 unit of world history, 1 unit of US history, and 1 unit of government/ economics|
+|Social Studies||4.0||Must include at least 1 unit of world history or geography, 1 unit of US history, and 1 unit of government/ economics|

 |Foreign Language||2.0||Must be two credits in the same foreign language.|

 |Physical Education/ Health||1.0||Physical Education and Health|